 Vascular Surgery Fellowship (Minnesota)

 Endovascular treatment and minimally invasive surgical techniques have increased the options available for treating patients.
 Such techniques include endovascular repair of abdominal and thoracic aortic aneurysms; minimal incision aortic reconstructions; and carotid, renal and peripheral artery angioplasty.

-An off-site rotation in Sioux Falls, South Dakota (North Central Heart Institute) focuses on intense, advanced endovascular procedures.
-Didactic curriculum and simulation center teaching, as well as training with multidisciplinary specialties (for example, vascular radiology, vascular medicine and cardiology) provide the trainees with a well-rounded educational experience.
+An off-site rotation at North Central Heart Institute in Sioux Falls, S.D., focuses on intense, advanced endovascular procedures.
+A didactic curriculum and simulation center teaching, as well as training with multidisciplinary specialties (for example, vascular radiology, vascular medicine and cardiology), provide you with a well-rounded educational experience.

-Accreditation and Certification
+Accreditation and certification

 The Vascular Surgery Fellowship at Mayo Clinic is accredited by the Accreditation Council for Graduate Medical Education (ACGME).